ksu-cs-textbooks/cis301/content/0-chapter/0_1-toolsGuide.md

 ![Install Fonts](/images/installFonts.png)

 You might be asked for the installation location of Sireum at this point -- if so, it is `C:\Users\<yourAccountName>\Applications\Sireum`  for Windows and `/Users/<yourAccountName>/Applications/Sireum` for Mac.
+Windows users might need to type the location directly into the address bar if you can't find the `Applications` folder in the file explorer.

+If the new fonts (which show logic symbols instead of characters like `&` and `|`) don't immediately appear, try restarting Sireum VS Codium.

 ## Running Logika Checker